ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/byoi/overview_byoi.md

 ### CLEANUP

-Clean up your environment for future users
+Clean up your environment for future users.